 Where to stay in Macau with kids

-There are some that say casino-less hotels are your best bet for families in Macau, but as I’ve already mentioned, The Venetian is a wonderfully interactive experience for kids and adults alike.
+There are some that say casino-less hotels are your best bet for families in Macau, but as I’ve already mentioned, The Venetian is a wonderfully interactive experience in Macau for kids and adults alike.

-The Conrad Macau is located along the Cotai Strip and connected to the Hong Kong ferry terminal, has spacious rooms, a wonderful buffet area, and an indoor pool.
+The Conrad Macau is located along the Cotai Strip and connected to the Hong Kong ferry terminal, has spacious rooms, an excellent buffet area, and an indoor pool.

 The fact that it doesn’t house a casino but is in walking distance of all the main attractions is a big drawcard here.

 Ponte 16 Resort